morinokami/fake-astro-loader/packages/fake-astro-loader/README.md

 export const collections = { fakeBlog };
 ```

+If you want to generate HTML content for the collection, add a `rendered` field to your schema and set it to `z.string()`.
+Then, update the prompt to instruct the model to include HTML content in the field.
+After that, you can use [the `render` function](https://5-0-0-beta.docs.astro.build/en/guides/content-collections/#rendering-body-content) to display the HTML content on a page.

-There's a demo project in the `playground` directory, so feel free to check it out to see how to use fake-astro-loader.
+There's a demo project in [the `playground` directory](https://github.com/morinokami/fake-astro-loader/tree/main/playground), so feel free to check it out to see how to use fake-astro-loader.

 ## Options

-- schema: A Zod schema that defines the shape of your data.
+- `schema`: A Zod schema that defines the shape of your data.
-- prompt: A prompt that describes what kind of data you want to generate.
+- `prompt`: A prompt that describes what kind of data you want to generate.
-- modelId: A model ID to use for generating the data.
+- `modelId`: A model ID to use for generating the data.
 Defaults to `gpt-4o-mini`.

 ## Available Model IDs